soniarb9/CodePathPrework/README.md

 Describe any challenges encountered while building the app.
-The full label elements are not diplaying the Doubles fully.
+The full label elements are not diplaying the Doubles fully. build simulator kept failing so i had to do command+option+escape to manually force quit

 ## License

     Copyright [2022] [Sonia Sharma]